DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

   * items [ProvisioningArtifact](#provisioningartifact)

 ### ProvisioningParameter
-* ProvisioningParameter `object`: The parameter key-value pairs used to provision a product.
+* ProvisioningParameter `object`: Information about a parameter used to provision a product.
   * Key [ParameterKey](#parameterkey)
   * Value [ParameterValue](#parametervalue)